framedsc/Sitesource/markdown/ReshadeGuides/shaderscatalogue.md

 - [**PandaFX**](https://github.com/FransBouma/OtisFX/blob/master/Shaders/PandaFX.fx): Applies cinematic lens effects and color grading, bloom for example.
 - [**FGFXLargeScalePerceptualObscuranceIrradiance**](https://github.com/AlexTuduran/FGFX/blob/main/Shaders/FGFXLargeScalePerceptualObscuranceIrradiance.fx): The Large Scale Perceptual Obscurance and Irradiance is a post-processing effect that attempts to inject obscurance and irradiance in the scene at a large scale (low frequency).
 - [**Glamayre_Fast_Effects**](https://github.com/rj200/Glamarye_Fast_Effects_for_ReShade/blob/main/Shaders/Glamayre_Fast_Effects.fx)
-Implements fast FXAA, intelligent sharpening, fast ambient occlusion, subtle depth of field, fake global illumination and bounce lighting in a single shader.
-For more info, comparison shots and troubleshooting check the readme file on the shaders repository.
+Implements fast FXAA, intelligent sharpening, fast ambient occlusion, subtle depth of field, fake global illumination, and bounce lighting in a single shader.
+For more info, comparison shots, and troubleshooting check the readme file on the shaders repository.
 - [**LensDiffusion**](https://discord.com/channels/217504282109411330/805488617643835402/958093194820739132): To download it head out to [TreyM discord server](https://discord.treym.us).

 ## LUTs